mattische/emacs/README.md

 **org-mode with emacs-live**
 see http://jr0cket.co.uk/2013/08/configure-emacs-org-mode-to-manage-your-tasks.html.html for instructions where to put your org file and notes file (and where to add emacs config data for it).

+In short, create this file;
+`~/.live-packs/you-username/config/org-mode.el`
+inside it, tell where your notes/org file lives.
+For example;
+`(setq org-default-notes-file "~/my-org-files/my-todo-list.org")`

+Now, add this `(live-load-config-file "org-mode.el")` to `~/.live-packs/yourUsername/init.el`

+Start adding notes and todos with `M-x org-capture`.
+Select default template t.

 **org-reveal**